Want to change

-When you install Ubuntu, you create a user and set a password for it.
-It could be a weak password or perhaps a bit too complicated and you want to
+When you install Ubuntu, you create a user and set a password.
+It could be a weak password or a bit too complicated, and you want to change it.

 If you are a sysadmin, you may need to change the password for other users on your system.